dzimazilla/dzimazilla/README.md

-- 👋 Hi, I’m @dzimazilla
+- 👋 Hi, I’m Dmitri Banshchikov
 - 👀 I’m interested in IT
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Shopify projects